hipHopPop/tictactoe/README.md

 -----pattern matching strings matching values in played positions<br>
 -----randomly picking best available positions<br>
 -----un-predictable results<br>
--back propagation:
+-back propagation:<br>
--same as smart supervised learning and<br>
--game results influence future moves based on win or loss<br>
+-same as smart program and game results influence future moves based on win or loss<br>

 supervised learning:
 --------------------
--simple weight based
+-simple weight based<br>
---aggregates weights for each position
+--aggregates weights for each position<br>
---game adjusts its strategy based on previous games -image, convolutional neural network CNN TODO --generate all possible plays (ideally we need a dataset of expert moves for a given board pattern) --capture image of board on every move and feed it to CNN
+--game adjusts its strategy based on previous games<br>
+-image, convolutional neural network CNN TODO<br>
+--generate all possible plays (ideally we need a dataset of expert moves for a given board pattern)<br>
+--capture image of board on every move and feed it to CNN <br>

 un-supervised learning:  TODO
 ---------------------